 Securities regulators in Canada have released a wide-ranging statement on initial coin offerings or ICOs.

-The staff notice on “Cryptocurrency Offerings” from the Canada Securities Administrators (CSA) – an umbrella group composed of the country’s regional and local securities watchdogs – provides the clearest indication yet as to how regulatory bodies plan to oversee the emerging funding model.
+on "Cryptocurrency Offerings" from the Canada Securities Administrators (CSA) – an umbrella group composed of the country's regional and local securities watchdogs – provides the clearest indication yet as to how regulatory bodies plan to oversee the emerging funding model.

 The notice outlines the requirements for companies involved in the launch and management of ICOs, as well as the exchanges that later list those assets for trading.
 Perhaps most notably, it reveals that "many" of the digital tokens investigated by regulators in Canada fall under the definition of a security, thereby triggering a range of legal requirements.

 This sentiment – that such tokens are more likely to fall under the definition of a security – is echoed elsewhere in the notice, where staffers point out that some ICO promoters have "[taken] the position that the coins/tokens are not subject to securities laws."